-Weill Cornell Medicine has a long tradition of global health.
-The Office of Global Health Education oversees the global health programs at Weill Cornell Medical College.
-The Global Health Curriculum (GHC) was first piloted in the 2009-2010 academic year.
-The GHC is a faculty-student-run elective that spans the four years of medical school.
-The curriculum includes course modules, a preceptorship program, mentor-ship, and opportunities for an applied experience (4 week; 6-8 week; and year-off).
+The Global Health Curriculum (GHC) was first piloted in the 2009-2010 academic year and spans the four years of medical school.
+The curriculum includes course modules, a preceptorship program, mentorship, and opportunities for an applied experience abroad.
 Students may participate in as many parts of the curriculum as they like.
 A Certificate in Global Health is awarded to students who demonstrate exemplary engagement in the Global Health Curriculum.

 The purpose of the Certificate in Global Health is to recognize students who have dedicated significant hours to the field of global health through meaningful engagement with the global health program curriculum throughout medical school.
 This certificate is awarded upon graduation to any student who has met the requirements.